jstzwj/justscript/readme.md

 JustScript
 =====
-JustScript is just an lightweight Javascript engine written in Rust.
+JustScript is just a lightweight Javascript engine written in Rust.